Division of Research and Graduate Studies

 Graduate degree students wishing to request substitutions or modifications in a department's degree requirements should initiate their request through the department's graduate committee.
 Requests for exceptions to established university policies governing graduate study may be addressed to the dean, Division of Research and Graduate Studies.
 Grade protests must be submitted to the Student Academic Petitions Committee through the director of the University Advising Center according to university policy.
 Information concerning grade protest procedures and dispute resolution is available in the Office of the Dean of Students.

-Enrollment in Graduate-level (200-297) Courses.
-Enrollment in graduate-level (200-297) courses is limited to those who have been officially admitted to a graduate degree, advanced certificate, or credential program.
-However, there is a special program for last-semester undergraduate seniors who want to enroll in 200-level courses.
+Enrollment in Graduate-level (200-297; 600-699) Courses.
+Enrollment in graduate-level (200-297; 600-699) courses is limited to those who have been officially admitted to a graduate degree, advanced certificate, or credential program.
+However, there is a special program for last-semester undergraduate seniors who want to enroll in graduate level courses.
 All criteria listed on the Undergraduate Petition to Enroll in Graduate (200-level) Courses must be met.
-This petition, available from the Division of Research and Graduate Studies, should be filed prior to the semester in which the student desires enrollment in 200-level course(s).
+This petition can be downloaded and printed from the Division of Research and Graduate Studies website.
+It should be filed prior to the semester in which the student desires enrollment in graduate level course(s).

 Doctoral students should consult with the appropriate program for policies on appeals and petitions.

-Students must apply for graduation and pay a non-refundable graduation application fee by the published deadline, which occurs approximately in the first two weeks of the semester or summer in which the work is to be completed.
+Students must apply for graduation at their Student Center and pay a non-refundable graduation application fee by the published deadline, which occurs approximately in the first two weeks of the semester or summer.
 In addition, applicants must be enrolled.
 (See Continuous Enrollment.)
 Graduation application procedures and deadlines are available on the website at www.fresnostate.edu/academics/gradstudies.
-Prior to applying for the graduate degree to be granted, the student should check with the graduate adviser of the graduate program concerned in order to ensure that all program requirements have been, or will soon be, completed.
+Prior to applying for the graduate degree to be granted, students should check with their graduate advisor or their graduate program coordinator to ensure that all program requirements have been, or will soon be, completed.

 Once all requirements for the degree to be granted have been met, it is the student's responsibility to ensure that all necessary paperwork, including the Graduate Degree Clearance form, is submitted to the Division of Research and Graduate Studies by the published deadlines.
 Diplomas for those completing degree requirements will be issued approximately three to four months after the end of the semester or final summer session.

-Failure to complete requirements for the degree during the semester (or summer) of the application necessitates reapplication for graduation, including a reapplication fee for the term of actual completion.
+Failure to complete requirements for the degree during the semester (or summer) that the student applies for graduation in, will result in the cancellation of the graduation application that semester, and will necessitate reapplication for graduation, including a reapplication fee for the term of actual completion.
 Such reapplication is subject to the same time schedule as the original application.

 Doctoral students should consult with the appropriate program for policies on applying for the degree to be granted.

 Project Students.
-Project (298) students who have enrolled in the required number of 298 units, but have not completed their project, must maintain continuous enrollment by enrolling in 298C (zero units) each semester until the awarding of the degree.
+Project (298) students who have enrolled in the required number of 298 units, but have not completed their project, must maintain continuous enrollment by enrolling in 298C (zero units) through regular enrollment each semester until the awarding of the degree.
 Students may enroll twice in 298C with department approval.
-Additional registrations are not encouraged, and must be approved by the Dean of Graduate Studies.
+Additional registrations are not encouraged, and must be approved by the Dean of Research and Graduate Studies.
 Permission and class numbers for 298C must be obtained from the department.

 Thesis Students.
-Thesis (299) students who have enrolled in the required number of 299 units, but have not completed their thesis, must maintain continuous enrollment by enrolling in 299C (zero units) each semester until the awarding of the degree.
+Thesis (299) students who have enrolled in the required number of 299 units, but have not completed their thesis, must maintain continuous enrollment by enrolling in 299C (zero units) through regular enrollment each semester until the awarding of the degree.
 Students may enroll twice in 299C with department approval.
-Additional registrations are not encouraged, and must be approved by the Dean of Graduate Studies.
+Additional registrations are not encouraged, and must be approved by the Dean of Research and Graduate Studies.
 Permission and class numbers for 299C must be obtained from the department.

 Comprehensive Examination Students.
 Comprehensive examination students who have enrolled in all courses toward the degree must maintain continuous enrollment by enrolling in GS Continuation (zero units through Continuing and Global Education).
 After one semester of enrollment in GS Continuation, students must maintain enrollment thereafter by enrolling in GS 299C (zero units through regular enrollment) each semester until the awarding of the degree.
 Authorization for enrollment in both GS Continuation and GS 299C must be approved by the Division of Research and Graduate Studies.
 Permission and class numbers for GS Continuation and GS 299C must be obtained from the Division of Research and Graduate Studies Office.